David Thomson, 3rd Baron Thomson of Fleet: Early life and education

-He was born on 12 June 1957 in Toronto, Ontario, the eldest child of Kenneth Thomson, 2nd Baron Thomson of Fleet, and his wife, Marilyn Lavis.
+He was born on June 12, 1957, in Toronto, Ontario, the eldest child of the 2nd Baron Thomson of Fleet and his wife, Marilyn Lavis.
 He has a sister named Taylor Thomson, and his brother, Peter Thomson, is a race car driver.

 In 1978, Thomson received his Bachelor of Arts (subsequently upgraded to an MA (Cantab)) at Selwyn College, Cambridge, where he studied History.
 As a child, he attended both Upper Canada College and the Hall School.